 UNCG provides you with the option to use online proctoring software for online quizzes and tests.
 Respondus Lockdown Browser prevents students from accessing other applications and websites during a test, and Monitor uses the student’s webcam to verify their identity and create a recording of the student while they’re taking the test to ensure they’re not receiving help from any outside sources.
 Learn more about Respondus Lockdown Browser and Monitor.

-You can conduct regular class meetings using meeting tools such as Webex, Zoom, and Google Meet.
+You can conduct regular class meetings using meeting tools such as Microsoft Teams.
 During these online sessions, students can present their slides and/or webcam to the class.
 Alternatively, students can create a video presentation using Canvas Studio and the entire class, including you, can add comments and interact with the content!

 Start by considering how you’d like to organize your content.
 Using modules is the best place to start.
 Ask yourself if it would make the most sense to you and your students to add content by week, topic, unit, chapter, etc. Learn how to create modules.
 Once you have a module in place, you can start adding content and activities to it.
 Think about how students should move through your module’s content and order the items accordingly.
 For example, if students have several videos to watch and articles to read and then are expected to discuss them, add each video and article in a logical order in the module, followed by the discussion.
 It can help to start each module with a content page that introduces students to the topic, lists the learning objectives, and provides guidance on how to complete the coursework (i.e., a to-do list).

 UNCG courses in Canvas get their instructor-of-record information from the Registrar’s office.
 Under normal circumstances, the Registrar adds or changes instructor information in the system.
-However, in cases of emergency, an instructor who needs to replace or substitute the instructor of their course may contact their school’s instructional technology consultant (ITC) who will work with ITS Canvas administrators to implement a replacement/substitute.
+However, in cases of emergency, an instructor who needs to replace or substitute the instructor of their course may contact their school’s Academic Technology Specialist (ATS) who will work with ITS Canvas administrators to implement a replacement/substitute.

 Numerous departments and individuals from across the University are prepared to help you as you work through this rapid transition to the online environment.
 To learn more about obtaining support, view the Help section.